Carlos11932/frontend-test/README.md

 # Minube - Frontend Test - Carlos Benito

+You will need to execute the following comands in your cmd:
+  - npm install
+  - npm start
 ## Before you begin
 ### Purpose of the test
 The purpose of the test is to evaluate a candidate’s technical abilities.